jtouzi/aws_global_accelerator/lab-3-fine-grained-control/README.md

 <details>
 <summary>Learn more: Controlling traffic using Endpoint Weights</summary>

 Note that the first endpoint in the endpoint group handles around 80% of the traffic.
-If you want Global Accelerator to stop sending traffic to an endpoint, you can change the weight for that resource to 0 as we did for traffic dials.
-See more details [here](https://docs.aws.amazon.com/global-accelerator/latest/dg/about-endpoints-endpoint-weights.html).
+If you want Global Accelerator to stop sending new traffic to an endpoint, you can change the weight for that resource to 0 as we did for traffic dials.

 </details>